 In honor of the release of the game, Nintendo trademarked the phrase "It's on like Donkey Kong."

-In the settings menu, an island is shown that is said to be based on the Rare logo, possibly to pay homage to the developers of the previous Donkey Kong Country titles.
+In the Options menu, a coral reef is shown that is believed to be based on the Rare logo, possibly to pay homage to the developers of the previous Donkey Kong Country titles.

 Donkey Kong Country Returns is the first game in the series to feature no water levels, nor any Kremlings.
-Water levels were planed for the game but according to Nintendo manager, Kensuke Tanabe, the old underwater levels "felt slow...
+Water levels were planned for the game, but according to the game's producer Kensuke Tanabe, the old underwater levels "felt slow...
 It just wasn't the kind of gameplay we were looking for."
 The reason King K. Rool and the Kremlings were removed still remains a mystery.

 Mr. Game and Watch from the Game and Watch series makes a cameo appearance in the Foggy Fumes level.